Adopted by Domestic, Estates and Events Committee: 2020

 Live images from all cameras can be viewed by the Porters in the Porters’ Lodge.
 Recorded images are stored on six recorders.
 Images are retained for 30 days and then overwritten.

-Access to recorded images is limited to the Head and Deputy Head Porter, the General Manager and the contracted supplier.
+Access to recorded images is limited to the Head and Deputy Head Porter, the Deputy Bursar and the contracted supplier.
 CCTV images may be personal data and therefore fall within the scope of the Data Protection Act (2018).
 All processing of personal data will be done in accordance with the College’s Data Protection Policy.

 At the end of their useful life all images on discs will be erased and securely disposed of as confidential waste.
 All images will be deleted from College servers and all still photographs and hard copy prints will be securely disposed of in confidential waste.